Kilimanjaro is SUCH a great experience! We did climb it last year, August 2016. A MA ZING. =)

 I booked it spontaneously when I was already in Tanzania and they sorted me out with all the gear (I only had hiking boots) and I asked to be put into a group with others which they were able to accommodate as well.
 Our guides were so kind and ensured our pace suited the various abilities and needs of the whole group.

-Cannot recommend enough.
-8 months ago
+Cannot recommend enough. over 3 years ago